-I write about political parties (particularly their grassroots organizations), representation, municipal politics, federalism, and online political communication.
-I teach courses on Canadian government and politics.
+I write about representation, political parties, local government, and online political communication.
+I teach courses primarily on Canadian government and politics.

 My work has appeared in American Journal of Political Science; Canadian Journal of Communication; Canadian Journal of Political Science; Canadian Public Policy; Commonwealth & Comparative Politics; Federal Governance; Journal of Elections, Public Opinion and Parties; Policy & Internet; Representation; and, Social Science Computer Review.

 Feel free to click the links above to learn more about my work, or to download my complete CV.